Review of River Queen deck 4 (Rhine)

 Queen Lounge (Main Lounge & Bar) has a dance floor and evening entertainment program with live music (by resident duo pianist/singer) and also local guest performances.
 Queen Lounge hosts the Uniworld Cruises’ enrichment program, which includes cooking demonstrations and guest lectures (themed food and wine, art and music, culture, architecture, etc).
 A traditional pre-dinner event here is the Cruise Director’s talks.
 They offer information and tips about the next-day scheduled Uniworld excursions (complimentary) and optional tours (cost extra) ashore.

 The Lobby area has the ship’s Reception Desk providing 24-hour assistance, information on the daily program’s scheduled activities, Sauna/Spa reservations, and also serves the Uniworld cruise shore excursions and onboard booking programs.
 Guests can find here the River Queen’s Cruise Director.

-The Lobby also has 24-hour open tea/coffee station (with 2 tables; always available teabags, hot and bottled water, cookies, candies) and Internet corner (with 2 computer stations /printing services available at the reception).
+The Lobby also has a 24-hour open tea/coffee station (with 2 tables; always available teabags, hot and bottled water, cookies, candies) and an Internet corner (with 2 computer stations /printing services available at the reception).

 The dining room also hosts the Queen ship’s formal events, including the Captain’s Welcome and Farewell dinners.
-On those, dress code is elegant casual – jacket and tie (men), cocktail attire (women).
+On those, the dress code is elegant casual – jacket and tie (men), cocktail attire (women).

 Rhine Deck cruise cabins from 401 to 423, all of which are French Balcony staterooms (18 of the new “Category 1”, plus the ship’s 4 Suites /Category S).